ryousfi/FTS/README.md

 # FTS — Figma Tokens Sync

-A Figma plugin that extracts design tokens, icons, and component modes from UBS/UDS Figma files and synchronises them to the `@uwr/ubs-themes` GitLab repository via a merge request.
+A Figma plugin that extracts design tokens and icons from UBS/UDS Figma files and synchronises them to the `@uwr/ubs-themes` GitLab repository via a merge request.

 ---